 - Cream the butter well at medium speed.

 - Add in the cocoa and beat on low until combined, then on medium until well incorporated.
 Scrape down the sides of the bowl and mix again.

 - Add in 3 cups of powdered sugar.
 Beat on low until combined, then on medium until fully and incorporated.

 - Add 2 tablespoons of milk plus the last 3 cups of powdered sugar.
-Beat on low until combined, then on medium until full incorporated.
+Beat on low until combined, then on medium until fully incorporated.
 Scrape down the sides of the bowl, then mix again.
-(If it’s too thick at this point, add another tablespoon or two of milk and mix.)
+(If it's too thick at this point, add another tablespoon or two of milk and mix.)